quantran03/quantran03.github.io/index.md

 Welcome to my website!

 I'm Quan, a software engineer currently living in London.
-I am a a soon-to-be graduate of King's College London, and I will be working at The Trade Desk starting September 2025.
+I am a soon-to-be graduate of King's College London, and I will be working at The Trade Desk starting September 2025.
 Professionally, my interests lie in backend development, scalable systems, and software infrastructure.
-This website will perhaps contain blog posts of my thoughts on various things, and a small portfolio of things that I've worked on at some point or another.
+This website will perhaps contain blog posts of my thoughts on various things, and a small portfolio of things that I've worked on at some point.

-Currently I enjoy anime, video games, and just spending time with friends.
+Currently I enjoy anime, video games, and spending time with friends.
 However, I have previously dabbled in a few things such as speedrunning, speedcubing, table tennis and esports production.

 ## Career
 + **[The Trade Desk](https://www.thetradedesk.com/): Software Engineer Intern**